Results 2026

 The duel continued into the afternoon and ultimately came down to the final race—and the final leg.
 The author rounded the leeward mark in second but slipped to third at the finish.
 Believing Craig had secured the title, he walked away—only to later learn that Craig had dropped three places in the closing metres, triggering his second discard.
 With both sailors tied on points and tied on first‑place finishes, the author’s additional second place secured the overall win on countback.

-Paul Robson, Buzz Coleman, Peter Baldwin, and David Rose completed the top six.
+Paul Robson, Buzz Coleman, Peter Baldwin, and Mark Rose completed the top six.
 The results sheet reflected the day’s tricky conditions, with nearly every sailor carrying at least one poor score.

 At the prize‑giving, hosted by the WLSC Commodore, thanks were extended to all volunteers—especially Alan Tickle, who had been on site from Friday morning until the final pack‑down.
 The DF organisation was so impressed with the venue that WLSC has been selected to host the 2027 DF65 European Championship in May.